rizalazier/rizalazier/README.md

 - 👋 Hi, I’m Rizaldi Ilham
-- 👀 I’m interested to built something simple but matter
+- 👀 I’m interested to build something simple but matter
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently using Go, NextJS, SQL, Mongo, and Laravel (occasionally)
-- 🌱 I’m currently using .NET and Laravel
+- 🌱 Previously used .NET and SQL Server
 - 📫 How to reach me; mail: rizalazier@gmail.com